Yakin-hub/Yakin-demo/README.md

 View Rendering: Render the view and generate the HTML response.
 Response Sending: Send the response to the browser.
 End Request: Perform any cleanup tasks after the request is completed.

+What is Model Binding in ASP.NET MVC?
+Answer: Model binding in ASP.NET MVC maps incoming HTTP request data (like form values or query strings) to action method parameters or model properties automatically.
+It allows easy extraction of data from requests into strongly-typed objects, reducing the need for manual parsing.